 Delicious vegetarian breakfast, lunch, afternoon chai and dinner are included as well as self-serve tea making facilities.

-You can bring your own pillow, sheets, doona/sleeping bag OR you can hire a bedding pack ($20) when purchasing your ticket.
-We recommend you bring an extra blanket when hiring a bedding pack as it gets very cold at night.
+You can bring your own sheets, doona/sleeping bag and pillow OR you can hire a bedding pack ($20) when purchasing your ticket.
+It’s important you bring an extra blanket even if you’re hiring a bedding pack as it gets very cold at night.

 You will need to arrange your own transport to the residential retreat.
 Lord Somers Camp is about a one hour drive from Melbourne and easily accessed by car or public transport, the bus stops right outside the gate.